Doing an MBA is serious business.

 Your MBA program is shaping you for the corporate world to give your career the boost or advancement it deserves.

-Hence, it’s always better to conduct research on a topic that matches your career goals.
+Hence, it’s always better to research a topic that matches your career goals.
 That way, when you’re actually doing the work in the future, you’re not completely alien to that world.

 Determine the scope of research